dermesser/libsocket/DOCUMENTATION.md

 The return value is either a valid file descriptor on which you can execute `write()` or `read()` (from `unistd.h`).
 If there's an error when creating that socket, it returns -1.

+Important for UDP sockets: The returned socket file descriptor may be used with `read()` and `write()` as well as TCP sockets.
+If you want to use `sendto()` and
+`recvfrom()`, don't use this library.
+But generally, it is not necessary to use sendto and recvfrom: When you use connected datagram sockets, each `read()` call will create a new datagram.

 ##`shutdown_socket()`